HeronErin/McBotItPython/README.md

 * searchPlayerInv(itemId)
 * serialize() return json that can be saved to files

 Most of the inventory classes also have fields set to important slots.
-I'm not going to list all of them here, but remember that the best documentation is the [source code itself.](https://github.com/HeronErin/McBotItPython/blob/main/mcbotit/inventoryHelper.py#L81) but here are a few notable ones.
+I'm not going to list all of them here, you can see the documentation [here](https://heronerin.github.io/McBotItPython/mcbotit/inventoryHelper.html), but here are a few notable ones.

 * PlayerInventory has helmet, chestplace, leggings, boots, offhand, craftingSlot1, craftingSlot2, craftingSlot3, craftingSlot4, and craftingOutput.
 * X3Inventory (getOpen3by3) has self.slot(1-9) for every slot in a dispensor.